© 2019 Samantha Jenkins

-It doesn't have to involve a huge hike, or magnificent scenery.
-A short walk in the park, or sitting in your garden, can work all the same.
+It doesn't have to involve a huge hike or magnificent scenery.
+A short walk or simply sitting in your garden can work wonders.

-So, when your outer space is untidy, or disorganised, it can make you feel stressed and chaotic inside.
+When your outer environment's dirty or messy it can make you feel stressed, annoyed, and chaotic inside.

 If this is the case, start to address the issue one small step at a time.

 You don't have to tackle a whole room, as this can just create overwhelm - which will make you feel worse not better - so choose one thing that's bugging you and get it sorted, even if it's just your handbag or a drawer.

 If that feels easy, clean and tidy another small area and repeat over time.

 You'll feel better for getting on top of it, and your life will run a little more smoothly because of it.

 On the flip side, when you feel stressed, annoyed, and chaotic you can channel that agitated energy into something productive like cleaning and tidying - rather than letting it fester.